1986webdeveloper/FaceDetection4AndroidJava/README.md

 It is easy to implement face detection With Firebase ML Kit's face detection API, you can detect faces in an image, identify key facial features, and get the contours of detected faces.

-You can detect following things with ML Kit's face detection API
+<b>You can detect following things with ML Kit's face detection API :</b>
 - Face
 - Smiling probability
 - Nose